discordjs/guide/guide/commando/README.md

 # Getting started with Commando

 When you got your first bot up and running with Discord.js, you should've installed Discord.js using npm, Node.js' Package Manager.
-The same applies to Commando, which must be separately installed.
+The same applies to Commando, which you must separately install.
 You can do this in one of two ways:

 If using Discord.js v11: `npm install discord.js-commando`
 If using Discord.js v12: `npm install discordjs/Commando`